-The Johns Hopkins Master of Arts in Teaching (MAT) program prepares candidates for initial certification in Maryland as elementary or secondary teachers.
+The Johns Hopkins Master of Arts in Teaching (MAT) program prepares candidates for initial certification in Maryland as early childhood (pending approval by the Maryland State Department of Education), elementary, secondary, or English for Speakers of Other Languages (ESOL) teachers.
 Offering part- and full-time options, the program integrates the content and classroom experience required for certification and for effective teaching.
 The MAT is designed for recent graduates of bachelor or graduate degree programs in appropriate content areas, as well as mid-career professionals who desire to become teachers.

 There are four program options in the MAT program, each designed to accommodate candidates' scheduling needs.
 Regardless of the format, all candidates fulfill the same general requirements for the MAT program.
-The formats include:å
+The program options are:

-- The Flexible Master of Arts in Teaching (FlexMAT) provides part-time opportunities to become a teacher. - The School Immersion Master of Arts in Teaching (SIMAT) is a full-time, 12-month option that includes a full-year internship. - The Professional Immersion Master of Arts in Teaching (ProMAT) is a partnership program between Johns Hopkins University and local school districts (Baltimore City and Montgomery County).
-The program enables candidates to complete the MAT degree while teaching. - The Accelerated Master of Arts in Teaching (AMAT) program provides opportunities for qualified JHU undergraduate students to begin their master's degree and teacher certification following their junior year.
+- The Flexible Master of Arts in Teaching (FlexMAT) provides part-time opportunities to become a teacher. - The School Immersion Master of Arts in Teaching (SIMAT) is a full-time, 12-month option that includes a full-year internship. - The Professional Immersion Master of Arts in Teaching (ProMAT) is a partnership program between Johns Hopkins University and local school districts (currently Baltimore City and Montgomery County).
+The program enables candidates to complete the MAT degree while serving as teachers of record. - The Accelerated Master of Arts in Teaching (AMAT) program provides opportunities for qualified JHU undergraduate students to begin their master's degree and teacher certification following their junior year.